 Must-see: Colosseum, the Pantheon, Piazza Navona, Trevi Fountain, Spanish Steps, Roman Forum, and Palatine Hill.
 Also the Vatican with St. Peter’s Basilica and Sistine Chapel, St. Angelo Bridge, and Castel Sant’Angelo.

-How much time do you need: If you want to see the main landmarks, you’ll need at least 2-3 days in Rome.
-If you want to explore deeper and get off the beaten path in Rome, you can easily spend 5-7 days here.
+How much time do you need: While you can see the musts of Rome in a day, we recommend planning at least a few days in the city.
+If you want to see all the main landmarks without having to rush, you’ll need at least 2-3 days in Rome (see Rome 2-day itinerary).
+If you want to explore deeper and get off the beaten path in Rome, see some underground sites, and the best viewpoints, you can easily spend 5-7 days here.

 Where to stay: Our personal favorite area to stay in Rome is around Piazza Navona and the Pantheon.
-Here are some highly-rated hotels in that area:
+We recommend 9Hotel Cesari.
+For more information and hotel suggestions, please see our complete guide to the best area to stay in Rome.

 2. Florence